 Board Chair and Co-Founder

-Board Chair and Co-Founder Simone Coxe is the board chair of Internews, a Washington, DC, based nonprofit whose focus is building sustainable local media around the world, and she is also a director at KQED.
+Board Chair and Co-Founder Simone Coxe is also a director at Internews, a Washington, DC, based nonprofit whose focus is building sustainable local media around the world, and at KQED.
 Previously, Simone co-founded Blanc & Otus, a public relations firm serving the technology industry, and served as its CEO from 1985-2000.

 Gregory Favre is a long-distinguished figure in the world of journalism.
 His decades of newspaper experience include serving as assistant sports editor of the Atlanta Journal, managing editor of the Dayton Daily News, editor of the Palm Beach Post, news director of WPLG TV in Miami, editor of the Corpus Christi CallerTimes, managing editor of the Chicago Daily News and the Chicago SunTimes, executive editor of The Sacramento Bee, and vice president of news for McClatchy Newspapers.